lindenb/jvarkit/docs/VcfBraiding.md

     --helpFormat
       What kind of help.
 One of [usage,markdown,xml].
     --hom-ref, -hr
-      remove sample that are all HOM_REF for the variants.
+      remove sample that are all HOM_REF for all variants.
       Default: false
     --id
       id for svg element.
       Default: vcfid
     --no-call, -nc
-      remove sample that are all NO_CALL for the variants.
+      remove sample that are all NO_CALL for all variants.
       Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout